IlijaAntanasijevic/2-HTML_SASS/README.md

 # HTML & SASS Project

-HTML SASS project, learning responsive and SASS.
+Improving HTML and learning SASS, also seo friendly code and learning to write responsive code 😄

-It was created on 2022-02-24
+It was created on 2022-Feb-24

 Link: https://ilija-portfolio.netlify.app/